Jonathon-Fleming/ToxPi-GIS/Examples/Map Creation Using Script.md

     Output Coordinate Format: DD2
 * Add ToxPi Toolbox to project(Insert, Toolbox, Add Toolbox, ToxPiToolbox.tbx)
 * Turn on catalog pane(View, Catalog Pane)
-* Open custom script called ToxPi Construction from within ToxPiToolbox
+* Open custom script called ToxPi Construction from within ToxPiToolbox and run with desired parameters.
+The interface and parameter descriptions are shown below:

-* Draw ToxPi Figures using desired parameters
-    Tool: ToxPi Construction
-    inFeatures: Vignette1_Displayed
-    outFeatures: Covid_Risk
-    uniqueID: FIPS(name should also work here)
+    inFeatures: Input feature layer to draw ToxPi figures from.
+    outFeatures: The desired name for the output feature layer
+    uniqueID: The column name for the unique identifier for locations
-    inFields: Select all desired fields to be included as slices
+    inFields: The list of all desired fields to be included as slices
-    inputWeights: Type in weights for each slice in order, separated by ; (Ex: 3;3;3;3;10;10;3;5;20;5;5;15;10;5)
+    inputWeights: A string of weights for determining each slices radial width in order, separated by ;
 * Symbolize the resulting layer as desired (right click layer, symbology)